 Didier Drogba the man is much more than an international football star.
 Off the pitch, Didier is a man of great heart and great commitment: a standard bearer for peace, especially through his actions on behalf of his Fondation Drogba.
-Didier Drogba has joined the Richard Mille family of men and women, athletes and artists, who are committed to protecting and defending those in need, supported by the brand.
+This is why Didier Drogba has always been a valued member of the Richard Mille family of men and women, athletes and artists, each committed to protecting and defending those in need, supported by the brand.

-A watch aficionado and fan of the brand for many years, the Côte-d’Ivoire record holder for goals scored is considered one of the best offensive players to this day.
+A watch aficionado and fan of the brand for many years, he quickly beat the record for goals of any of his compatriots from Côte d’Ivoire and is considered one of the best offensive players to this day.
 A player who enjoyed the unequivocal admiration of supporters from the very first, he played for some of the world’s greatest teams, including l’Olympique de Marseille and Chelsea FC.
 His most successful years took place with the Chelsea Blues, whose jersey he wore in their four Premiere League titles, four FA Cups and victory in the UEFA Champions League.
 In April 2017 he joined Phoenix Rising FC in USL, North America’s second division, as player and owner - he helped them reach USL finals before retiring in November 2018.

 'I’m a fan who was given a jersey.
 Exchanging with supporters and being loved by fans has been the greatest thing about my career.’

 Behind the player worshipped by legions of fans is a man even more respected for his personal commitments.
 Some may recall the 8th of October 2005, when war-torn Côte-d’Ivoire qualified for its first World Cup in the country’s history.
 Didier Drogba spoke out on live television, exhorting everyone to ‘cohabitate and play together for a shared goal.
 A country with so much wealth cannot succumb to war.’